-Trained as an engineer and architect, Roel Hendrickx started making his own clothes because it proved difficult to find the right size in shops.
-At the age of forty, after an intensive period of training, he opened his own workshop for bespoke men’s clothing.
+Originally trained as an engineer and architect, Roel Hendrickx started making his own clothes because it proved difficult to find the right size in retail shops.
+After an intensive training period at the Swiss Textile College in Zurich and the Association Formation Tailleur (École des Tailleurs) in Paris, he opened his own workshop for bespoke men’s clothing in Ghent, Belgium.

 The difference of bespoke